Welcome to the Medical Cannabis Resource Center Action page for the Campaign to Add PTSD

 Your voice is important!

-Without patient feedback it is virtually certain that all conditions will be rejected.
+Without patient feedback it was virtually certain that all conditions would be rejected.
 This will mean that thousands of Oregonians who use cannabis to combat mood symptoms, diseases or the intolerable effects of pharmaceuticals, will remain in danger of arrest, prosecution, civil asset forfeiture, child protective service investigations, employment discrimination, medical discrimination, jail and forced drug treatment.
-PLEASE call, write or e-mail the State Health Officer and the Director of DHS today!
-It is urgent that patients speak up, and tell Drs.
-Goldberg and Kohn that you use cannabis to safely and effectively treat your conditions, know someone who does, and that all patients deserve to use any medication that benefits them free of fear of prosecution.
-The DHS should not reject patients.
-Ask them to approve all conditions!
+PLEASE contact us and Join the Campaign today!
+It is urgent that patients speak up, take part and tell Oregon and the World that you use cannabis to safely and effectively treat your conditions, know someone who does, and that all patients deserve to use any medication that benefits them free of fear of prosecution.

 Then, tell everybody you know.
 And, then, tell everybody you don't know.
 Yet.